How Long Does Cocaine Stay in Your System? Cocaine’s Half-Life

 The effects of cocaine are typically short-lived; the high is intense but wears off quickly.

-Once again, the length of time for which a high will last is dependent upon the method of ingestion.
+Once again, the time that a high will last depends upon the method of ingestion.
 The more slowly the high takes effect, the longer it will last.

 • Smoking: 5-15 minutes